lasit/homelab-proxmox-cluster/docs/reference/network-table.md

 - **Symptom:** .homelab.local domains don't resolve when ProtonVPN is connected
 - **Workaround:** Disconnect ProtonVPN when accessing homelab remotely
 - **Alternative:** Configure ProtonVPN split tunneling to exclude Tailscale

+### UniFi SSID Not Visible on Some APs (RESOLVED 2025-12-03)
+- **Issue:** SSID configured but not broadcasting from all expected APs
+- **Symptom:** WiFi network visible in one location but not another
+- **Cause:** SSID "Broadcasting APs" set to "Specific" with only some APs selected
+- **Fix:**
+  1. UniFi Controller → Settings → WiFi → [SSID Name]
+  2. Check "Broadcasting APs" section
+  3. Change to "All" or select all intended APs under "Specific"
+  4. Save and wait 30-60 seconds for provisioning

 ### UniFi AP ebtables DROP rules
 - **Issue:** APs may add ebtables rules that block VLAN traffic